 I marvelled at how the wood anemones, with their delicate flowers and fragile, divided leaves, had managed to run through the vigorous celandine to colonise even the tiniest of gaps within the old trunks of neighbouring royal ferns.
 I wondered if it was the anemone or the gardener that had been so clever, later realising that of course it must be the anemone.

-For the purposes of this article, the border is set within rectangular boundaries.
-However, the design is in the choice of plant associations and I imagine these partnerships drifting outwards, gently diffusing into the surrounding dappled woodland or sunnier garden setting.
+For the purposes of this article, the spring border is set within rectangular boundaries.
+However, the spring border design is in the choice of plant associations and I imagine these partnerships drifting outwards, gently diffusing into the surrounding dappled woodland or sunnier garden setting.

 When I design planting schemes, I think of the plant compositions in layers, which I’ll sketch out loosely, mapping the height and habit of the plants.
 I’ll often draw the imagined growth through the seasons, which helps me to visualise the planting in the ‘round’.
 I always aim for a variety of heights within my designs, which I try to ‘intermingle’ so that views can be glimpsed from multiple angles.

 The near-naked stems of the daffodils, foxglove, fritillary and the lily offer an alluring degree of transparency and I would suggest using these plants as an overlay, dotted liberally through the surrounding perennials.

 How to create the look

 Generous soil preparation is essential and the plants in this spring border will appreciate well cultivated and deep, moisture-retentive soil, in a relatively cool spot in light or dappled shade.
 If your soil is light and acidic, incorporating extra organic matter will help retain moisture; a waterlogged soil, though, would spell disaster for these plants.
 I’m a big advocate of deep mulching, and recommend spreading a crumbly, dark compost 5-8cm deep after planting.